unixwzrd/unixwzrd.github.io/html/_posts/series/beyond-static-building-a-publication-system-around-jekyll/2026-10-01-a-local-jekyll-server-i-can-actually-operate.md

 I also do not need a second file-watching service to get the normal edit-and-reload loop.
 Jekyll already watches the source while serving.
 There is older watcher code in this repository, but it is not part of how I operate the site now.
 Keeping that distinction clear prevents a historical experiment from turning into a fictional dependency in the story.

 This is still a personal operator tool.
 It assumes the site's local environment, Ruby setup, generated-data workflow, and chosen port.
 That is fine for my site.
 The useful pattern is not the exact shell script.
 It is deciding which preview question I am asking, making that choice visible in the command, and knowing which steps have side effects before I run them.

+The [Hands-On 2A companion]({{ page.series_companion_url | relative_url }}) makes that small choice runnable against an invented Jekyll site.
+It builds current and review outputs in separate directories, so you can inspect exactly which posts each mode includes without touching your own server.

 ## Current State